Category Archives: Education

 2. More of What It Is”: Some mathematicians do not distinguish mathematics from physics.

 3. Knottedness”: Topologically speaking, there is a sphere whose outside is not that of a sphere.
-The example is Alexander’s Horned Sphere, but it cannot actually be physically constructed.
+The example is Alexander’s Horned Sphere, but it cannot be constructed physically.

 4. Why It Works”: Why there can be such a thing as the horned sphere.